Code snippets (CPP version)

 When counter problems that requires counting elements repeat, etc. Example is the problem that ask for repeat of each character in a string.

-library, this data structure creates a dictionary that has element is key, value is count
+We can use Counter from collections library, this data structure creates a dictionary that has element is key, value is count variable.

 from collections import Counter